 | SDS | Hazards, handling, storage notes, and flash point | Your ideal mixing temperature or final scent strength |

 Add-in temperature is the heat where you mix fragrance into wax, while pour temperature is the cooler range where you fill containers for adhesion, surface finish, and jar appearance.
 Follow the wax manufacturer’s temperature window, then test inside that range rather than using flash point as a mixing rule.
+For the step-by-step mixing order, use how to add fragrance to candle wax.

 Methods – where these limits and examples come from: The description of Category 12 as a non-skin-contact class that includes candles comes directly from IFRA guidance and certificates.
 The note that Category 12 is often listed at 100% and that practical candle loads usually sit in single-digit or low-teen percentages comes from supplier examples and maker guidance, not a legal rule.
 The working ranges here summarise supplier documents and maker guidance rather than controlled lab testing.
 Always default to your specific supplier paperwork, wax datasheet, and local regulations.